 Computer Science

-Occasionally throughout the semester the Friday lecture time will be used as a tutorial time.
+Occasionally throughout the semester the Friday lecture time may be used as a tutorial time.

 Due to University policy the recordings of lectures are only available from Cecil.
 You can find them in the "Knowledge Map" area of both CompSci 340 and SoftEng 370.